le-mn/minhngocle.github.io/index.md

 - I enjoy singing and playing my Ukulele (which named _"Erling"_, means _"tweenty"_ since I bought "him" on the last day of 2020, in my 20s year-old).
 - As a typical dog person, I love playing with dogs and can spend hours talking to them.
-- I also love writing - to store my thought, experience and what I learned from open courses.
+- I also love writing - which I call _"talking to myself"_ - to store my thought, experience and what I learned from open courses.
 As a graduate student who usually struggles with academic problems, I have been collecting knowledge and experience from senior people to cope with these issues.
 In the beginning, I just wanted to write things down for myself.
 However, I felt that may be helpful for other students who are facing obstacles like I did.
 Therefore, I would like to share what I collected, especially about how to self-motivate and to strengthen mental health under academic pressure, in [this blog](https://life-of-a-grad-student.blogspot.com/).

 ## Contact me